dsolovay/pdfserver/README.md

 # pdfserver
 html to pdf using razor views made easy

-actual conversion done in the conversion project
+actual conversion done in the converter project

 requires wkhtmltopdf